all my thoughts

 I don't know.
 None of this is making any sense.
 And I'm just frustrating myself more because I really am truly thankful for these past months.
 I'm not looking a gift horse in the mouth.
 I just...
 I just want to be seen without it, is all.

 But that's just not an option.
 It's not.
 My condition continues to fuck up situations left and right... new ones now, too, that I am not even close to wanting to talk about.
-I just want to close my eyes and just be the girl on the soccer field, breathing hard because of a beautiful reckless living and not because her heart feels like it's about to break her ribcage and her lungs can't remember how to work or her legs collapse because they seize up without enough oxygen.
+When all I want is to close my eyes and just be the girl on the soccer field, breathing hard because of a beautiful reckless living and not because her heart feels like it's about to break her ribcage and her lungs can't remember how to work or her legs collapse because they seize up without enough oxygen.

 I just want to close my eyes and be the girl who sweetly thought, for a moment, that life had finally unfolded in beautiful, glorious possibility.